medvedevgroup/pla-index/README.md

-# pla-index
+# pla-index-exact
-pla-index allows faster query of a k-mer rank function using an index that is created using piece-wise linear approximation.
+pla-index-exact allows faster query of a k-mer rank function by storing errors from piece-wise linear approximation using an MPHF (pthash).

 # Requirements
 - Linux (64 bit)